 In this paper, a novel guiding spark is introduced in the fireworks algorithm.
 The position of the guiding spark is calculated through adding a guiding vector to the position of the firework, which is the difference between the good explosion sparks' centroid and the bad explosion sparks' centroid.
-It is shown both experimentally and theoretically that the direction of such a guiding vector is promising, accurate and stable, and its length is adaptive according to the distance away from the optimal point in the search space.
+It is shown both experimentally and theoretically that the direction of such a guiding vector is promising, accurate and stable, and its step size is adaptive according to the distance away from the optimal point in the search space.
 In the proposed algorithm, the information about the objective function acquired by these explosion sparks is more thoroughly utilized.
 Experimental results show that the guiding spark contributes much more than explosion sparks on both unimodal and multimodal test functions.
-The proposed algorithm is also compared with other typical meta-heuristic algorithms, and it outperforms them on a wide range of test functions in terms of average performance and pair-wise comparisons.
+The proposed algorithm is also compared with other typical heuristic algorithms, and it outperforms them on a wide range of test functions in terms of average performance and pair-wise comparisons.
 Moreover, it is also shown experimentally that the proposed algorithm is a useful method for large scale global optimization.
-The computational
+The computational complexity of the proposed algorithm is linear, which allows it to be used in a large variety of real world applications.